FbW-E10/SPA-Lessons/8-Deployment/README.md

 **Built-in CI/CD for React sites**

+What is CI CD in web development?

+CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
+The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.

 ![enter image description here](https://miro.medium.com/max/512/0*FwcGHa47vleKDQ9v)

-Vercel has integrations for GitHub, GitLab, and Bitbucket to enable CI/CD for your React site with zero configuration.
-Then, you can run automated tests for performance and reliability on every push.
+Vercel has integrations for GitHub, and GitLab to enable CI/CD for your React site with zero configuration.
+Then, you can run automated tests for performance on every push.
 Pull and merge requests are deployed instantly to a unique URL, accessible to your entire team.

 **Add your custom domain**